Central Dogma and the Genetic Code: Notes, Diagram, and Codon Chart

 Understanding the genetic code is essential for deciphering the instructions encoded in DNA and RNA and predicting the amino acid sequence of proteins based on the genetic information.
 This knowledge has been instrumental in advancing our understanding of genetics and molecular biology and has practical applications in fields like genetic engineering and biotechnology.

 So, do you remember the nucleotides?
 They are A-adenosine, T-thymine, C-cytosine, and G-guanine.
-The thymine (T) changes into Uracil (U) in RNA.
+Thymine (T) in DNA is replaced by uracil (U) in RNA.
 So, the codons are formed by the four nucleotides in RNA (A, U, C, and G).

 Key features of the Genetic Code